The right red-light therapy dosing – A Luminousred guide

 Power density is a measurement of how concentrated the light is at a given point.

-As already mentioned, the further away you stand from your device, the longer you should adjust the treatment time accordingly.
+The further away you stand from your device, the longer you should adjust the duration of the session accordingly.

 Power density is usually tested with a laser power meter.